 In 1999, it was time for a change and a new name.
 As an employee-owned company, it made sense that the company's new name came from its employees.
 After a company-wide contest and vote, the new name was decided - WinCo Foods.
 Under its new name, WinCo Foods would continue on its path to success.

-WINCO TRIVIA: 1 WinCo Foods still operates one employee-owned store under the Waremart name; one in Independence, Oregon and the second one in Ontario, Oregon and third in Keizer, Oregon.
+WINCO TRIVIA: 1 WinCo Foods still operates two employee-owned stores under the Waremart name; one in Independence, Oregon and the second one in Ontario, Oregon and third in Keizer, Oregon.
 2 Prior to the name change, several stores operated under the Cub Foods® name, as part of a franchise agreement.
 3 The name WinCo is a combination of the words Winning and Company

 The 2000s - Decade of Expansion

 WinCo Foods would go on to open three more distribution centers and one non-food warehouse that would allow the company to focus on expansion.
 In 2004 the opening of a DC in Modesto, CA allowed for expansion that focused on California. in 2009, the opening of a new DC in Boise, ID allowed WinCo Foods to expand into Utah.
 This success would be carried over into the next decade.
 In 2014 WinCo Foods was able to better serve stores located in Southern California, as well as focus on its Arizona and Las Vegas expansion, by opening a distribution center located in Phoenix, AZ.

 WINCO TRIVIA: 1 As of the time of its completion in 2009, WinCo's Distribution Center in Boise, ID was the largest free-standing building in Idaho.
 2 Do you love knowing that WinCo Foods rarely has empty shelves or is out of something?
 Our distribution centers and trucking fleet are to thank, making deliveries to every store at least once a day.
 3 Flying in to Boise, ID?
 Look down as your plane makes its descent, you might see the WinCo Foods logo on top of its distribution center, large enough to fit several cars in it.

 2014 - The Lone Star State